nopnop2002/esp-idf-rc-switch/README.md

 # Using garage door 315/433MHz Remote
 You can control ESP32 using garage door 315/433Mhz remote.
+You can buy it on AliExpress or eBay for about $3.
 ![433MHz](https://user-images.githubusercontent.com/6020549/139992538-f1e980fc-7f2c-45b1-ac3b-26f43b9ec481.JPG)

 Build the firmware as Receiver.